 - 23.1.
 Where the course fees are over £650 per year, students are able to either pay the annual fee in full upon accepting an offer, or to pay in three equal instalments.
-The options available will be shown, where relevant, within the student portal on MyTap as part of the (re-) enrolment process.
+The options available will be shown, where relevant, within the student portal on MyTAP as part of the (re-) enrolment process.
 Instalments for the course fee can be set up at this stage. - 23.2.
-Students who are studying on a Student Visa are required to pay each year's course fees in full prior to the start of each academic year. - 23.3.
-Full fees or the first instalment of a payment plan are due for payment on or before 14th September 2020.
+Students who are studying on a Student Visa are required to pay the first year's course fees in full prior to the start of the academic year.
+Subsequent years fees can be paid in instalments. - 23.3.
+Full fees or the first instalment of a payment plan are due for payment at the point of enrolment or reenrolment.
 The first payment will be taken immediately at the point at which the payment plan is set up.
-After the first instalment is paid, subsequent instalments will be collected on the 15th December 2020 and 15th March 2021.
+After the first instalment is paid, subsequent instalments will be collected on 15 December 2025 and 15 March 2026.
 Your card details will be stored to take the future instalments for the year.
 Payments are made via a secure payment provider portal Realex. - 23.4.
 Should students wish to withdraw from their course, any refund will only be made in accordance with section 26 (Refunds and Charges). - 23.5.
 Where the course fees are less than £650 per year, the full fee is due at the time of accepting an offer.